Trogloduck/public/Cyber notes/00 THM/THM Jr Penetration Tester/02 Burp Suite/02 Intruder.md

 #### Cluster Bomb
 [[#Table of contents|Back to the top]]
-*Sniper x Pitchfork: Sniper-like attack on each position but simultaneously tests all payloads from each set.
+***Sniper x Pitchfork**: Sniper-like attack on each position but **simultaneously tests all payloads from each set**.
 Multiple positions have different payloads, and we want to test them all together.*

 **Positions:** `username=§pentester§&password=§Expl01ted§`
 **Payloads:** one set per position (max 20)